 You can add or remove apps from the Control Center using the existing buttons, but some of them have more functionality.
 Notes serves to launch that app, giving you the choice of a new note, checklist, photo, or to scan a document.
 You can add Low Power Mode, the Magnifier, and more.
 Adding Text Size means that you can drag on the right up and down to make text bigger or smaller.
 With Flashlight, you get a variety of different flashlight levels and with the Timer, you tap it and then launch right to the Clock app.
 For the Calculator, you can copy the last result or tap to jump into the app.
 For the Camera, tap and hold and go straight to a particular mode — selfie, video, slo-mo — rather than just a quick tap to launch the camera.

-The Control Center has a similar look on the iPad.
-Pull down from the upper-right side of the screen to reveal it.
-The buttons and functionality are the same; they’re just arranged a little differently.
-Each control in the Control Center offers a specific function.
-You can tap controls on and off, and if you tap and hold certain modules, they expand or present additional options.
+The Control Center appears relatively similar on the iPad.
+To access it, you can swipe down from the upper-right hand corner of any screen, and it should pull down.
+In this Control Center, expect the buttons and features to work the same way, just with a slightly different layout.
+Every control in the Control Center has a specific purpose.
+You can toggle certain buttons on and off, and if you hold down certain modules, they expand or present additional options.

 What You Can’t Control